ankitrajput77/AlgerianForestFirePrediction/README.md

 ## Dataset

 The dataset used for this project consists of historical forest fire records and relevant environmental variables collected from different regions of Algeria.
-The dataset includes features such as temperature, humidity, wind speed, vegetation index, and the occurrence of forest fires.
+The dataset includes features such as temperature, wind speed, Rain, Region, Classes and the occurrence of forest fires.

 ## Installation